Part ofa series on the |

 ad numerum resonas gaudentem plaudere caetras.
 (Book III pp. 344–347)

-"Rich Gallaecia sent its youths, wise in the knowledge of divination by the entrails of beasts, by feathers and flames—who, now crying out thebarbarian song of their native tongue, now alternately stamping the ground in their rhythmic dances until the ground rang, and accompanying the playing with sonorouscaetrae" (acaetra was a small type ofshield used in the region).
+"Rich Callaecia sent its youths, wise in the knowledge of divination by the entrails of beasts, by feathers and flames—who, now crying out thebarbarian song of their native tongue, now alternately stamping the ground in their rhythmic dances until the ground rang, and accompanying the playing with sonorouscaetrae" (acaetra was a small type ofshield used in the region).

 This sectiondoes notcite anysources.
 Please helpimprove this section byadding citations to reliable sources.
 Unsourced material may be challenged andremoved.(November 2024) (Learn how and when to remove this message) |